01-edu/Branch-Blockchain/Quest1 Transactions/sendTransactionToPeer/README.md

 - Create manually an address on **Bitcoin testnet** using any wallet.
 You can use bitcoin-cli configured on testnet or any other wallet.

-- Get testnet Bitcoin from a faucet.
+- Get testnet Bitcoin from a faucet (see below).

 - Send a transaction of 0.00001337 bitcoins to another student.